TekWizely/run/README.md

     export RUNFILE_ROOTS="/"  # Will walk up to / (exclusively)

-NOTE: `$HOME` is given special treatment to support the case where a project is given its own _user_ account and lives in the _home_ folder of that user.
+NOTE: `$HOME` is given special treatment to support the case where a project is given its own _user_ account and the Runfile lives in the _home_ folder of that user.

 For the case of creating globally available tasks, see the [Special Modes](#special-modes) section.